garrandall/popular-music-data/tracks/photograph-ringo-starr.md

 As the years go by and we grow old and grey.

 Now you're expecting me to live without you,
-But that's not something that i'm looking forward to.
+But that's not something that I'm looking forward to.

 I can't get used to living here,
 While my heart is broke, my tears I cried for you.